X

 Why is it called the Tiger Cave Temple?

-The temple gets its name from a legend that tigers once lived and roamed in the cave, and there are tiger paw prints on the walls.
-The cave has a natural formation resembles a tiger’s paw.
+The temple is named after a legend that tigers lived and walked on the cave, and there are also tiger paw prints on the walls.
+Tiger’s paw cave shape.

 How many steps are there to reach the summit?